+There continues to be compelling evidence for the benefit of early intervention programs for children with Down syndrome as well as other forms of IDD (Guralnick, 2005).
 Other ongoing activities include efforts to develop clinical trials, in humans and animal models, for agents that ameliorate or improve intellectual development and cognitive performance and to identify biomarkers that predict likelihood of progression to Alzheimer-like dementia in older individuals with Down syndrome.
-In particular, partnerships with the NIA have been particularly fruitful for the latter initiative.
+In particular, partnerships with the NIA have been fruitful for the latter initiative.

 In addition, advances in Down syndrome research have been a direct result of the Branch's establishment and support of the Repository for Mouse Models for Cytogenetic Disorders.
-Initiated in the 1970s, the Repository generates and distributes mouse models for cytogenetic disorders, with a special focus on Down syndrome.
+Initiated in the 1970s, the Repository generates and distributes mice that recapitulate, at least in part, human cytogenetic disorders, with a special focus on Down syndrome.
 Please visit the Research Resources section for a more detailed description of this resource.